Note: Where amounts of money are mentioned, a figure in brackets indicates the approximate value in 2019.

 - British Restaurants were established by the Government in 1940 in order to provide basic meals, off ration, for those bombed out of their homes, short of rationing coupons or anyone in need of a basic meal.
 The restaurants were self-service.
 They were staffed by volunteers, usually older women most of whom belonged to Women’s Royal Voluntary Service (WRVS), who considered this work as their contribution to the War effort.
 The staff wore olive green uniforms.

 - ‘The Milk in Schools Scheme, 1934 – 35: “nationalization” andresistance’, Peter Atkins, cf. http://dro.dur.ac.uk/10303/1/10303.pdf

 - Children left school at 14 in those days.
-In 1927 “The Education of the Adolescent” report, commonly known as the Hadow report, had recomneded, along with the introduction of separate primary & secondary schools, that the leaving age be raised to 15.
+In 1927 “The Education of the Adolescent” report, commonly known as the Hadow report after the committees chairman, had recommended, along with the introduction of separate primary & secondary schools, that the leaving age be raised to 15.
 This took sometime to implement since more teachers were required to be trained.
-There then followed the financial crisis and then WW2 so the school leaving age was not raised until the implementation of the 1944 Education Act.
+There then followed the financial crisis followed by WW2 so the school leaving age was not raised until the implementation of the 1944 Education Act.